yugabyte/yugabyte-db/docs/content/preview/architecture/concepts/yb-tserver.md

 ### Scheduled full compactions (beta)

- YugabyteDB allows full compactions over all data in a tablet to be scheduled automatically using the [`scheduled_full_compaction_frequency_hours`](../../reference/configuration/yb-tserver.md#scheduled_full_compaction_frequency_hours) and [`scheduled_full_compaction_jitter_factor_percentage`](../../reference/configuration/yb-tserver.md#scheduled_full_compaction_jitter_factor_percentage) gflags.
-This can be useful for performance and disk space reclamation for workloads with a large number of overwrites or deletes on a regular basis.
-Can be used with tables with TTL as well, but is not compatible with the [TTL file expiration](../../develop/learn/ttl-data-expiration-ycql/#efficient-data-expiration-for-ttl) feature.
+YugabyteDB allows you to schedule full compactions over all data in a tablet by using the [`scheduled_full_compaction_frequency_hours`](../../../reference/configuration/yb-tserver/#scheduled-full-compaction-frequency-hours) and [`scheduled_full_compaction_jitter_factor_percentage`](../../../reference/configuration/yb-tserver/#scheduled-full-compaction-jitter-factor-percentage) gflags.
+This can improve performance and disk space reclamation for workloads with a large number of overwrites or deletes on a regular basis.
+Can be used with tables with TTL as well, but is not compatible with the [TTL file expiration](../../../develop/learn/ttl-data-expiration-ycql/#efficient-data-expiration-for-ttl) feature.

 ### Server-global memstore limit